NUpolisci/NU-math-camp/resources/README.md

 - [NU Counseling and Pyschological Services](https://www.northwestern.edu/counseling/) is a good place for getting referred out to local therapists and mental health providers.
 Otherwise, you can browse the [Aetna Provider Finder](https://www.aetna.com/individuals-families/find-a-doctor.html) for a provider that is in-network with your student health insurance.

-- [Obsidian](https://obsidian.md/) for note management in md format.
+- [Obsidian](https://obsidian.md/) for note management available in Markdown format.

 - [Toggl Time Keeper](https://toggl.com/)